SKP555/TIC-TAC-TOE/TIC-TAC-TOE/Readme.txt

 2. Player X starts.
 Click any empty cell to make your move.
 3. Players alternate turns.
 The first to get three in a row (horizontally, vertically, or diagonally) wins.
 4. If all cells are filled and no one wins, it's a draw.
-5. Click "RESET" or "Play Again" to start a new game.
+5. Click "RESET" to start a new game.

 ## File Structure